10 Great Heroic Superhero Movie Moments (Spoilers)

 Synposis: At the beginning of the film, Tony had just developed a suit that will attach to him like a magnet at his command.
 After he gives the Mandarin his home address and challenges him to come after him, the Mandarin does just that.
 A trio of helicopters attack Tony’s house, starting with a rocket that explodes while he, Pepper, and Maya Hansen are in the house.
 In this slow motion shot, the three are thrown backwards, and without a thought, Tony orders the suit to latch on to Pepper, protecting her from the blast.

 Why it’s Great: Tony Stark is not the kind of hero to go around looking for people to save in his free time.
 His superhero duties are restricted to large missions.
 Still, this does not make him invulnerable to enemies, and for the first time, he has something in his life that needs to be protected.
-Despite this lapse in judgment, Tony is instantly redeeming in his decision to throw the suit onto Pepper.
+Despite his ego causing a lapse in judgement that leads to the ambush, Tony is instantly redeeming in his decision to throw the suit onto Pepper as the first missiles hit.
 He could have easily suited up himself and then saved the girls, but his first priority was making sure that Pepper was fully protected from the blast.
-This action shows how much Tony has grown as a character without feeling like he is a completely different person.
+This action shows how much Tony has grown as a character without feeling like he is a completely different person, especially when, after Pepper saves him and declares, "I've got you," he response with, "I got you first."

 Spider-Man (2002) – Saving M.J. and the Cable Car Full of Children

 Synposis: The Green Goblin Kidnaps Mary Jane and holds her hostage on a bridge in one hand and a cable car full of children in the other.
 He then releases them both in front of Spidey.
-Spider-man runs for M.J., catches her, and then uses his webbing to secure the cable car, catching them all beneath the bridge as The Green Goblin charges at Spidey again and again until he is stalled by some angry bystanders, giving Spidey enough time to get M.J. and the cable car to safety with the help of a passing barge.
+Spider-man runs for M.J., catches her, and then uses his webbing to secure the cable car, holding them all beneath the bridge.
+The Goblin charges at Spidey again and again until he is stalled by some angry bystanders, giving Spidey enough time to get M.J. and the cable car to safety with the help of a passing barge from below.

 Why it’s Great: When forced with this ultimatum, Spider-Man is not content to sacrifice one life for another.
 That is the type of decision that superheroes are typically faced with, and he does all he can to hold on to all of the victims as The Goblin charges at him.
 Watching him take a hit and continue to reach for the cable car rope shows how determined he is not to fail anyone.
-His uncle’s advice is always in the back of his mind, and he is determined to hold on until everyone is safe.
-This scene provides a great message to audiences to hang in there, no matter how many hits you take.
+His uncle’s advice is always in the back of his mind, and he is able to hold on until everyone is safe.
+The help from the innocent bystanders is a reward for his inability to trade lives.
+This scene captures the essence of what Spider-Man represents and how he sets an example for others to do the right thing and to use that morality to save everyone despite overwhelming odds.

 Guardians of the Galaxy: Volume 2 (2017) – Yondu's Sacrifice

 Synopsis: Yondu stays behind on Ego's planet to save Peter using the only spare space suit and aero-rig available to him.
-Once he swoops up his adopted son, he gives him access to the space suit and suffocates as they leave the planet's atmosphere but not before telling him that he is proud of him.
+Once he swoops up his adopted son, he attaches the space suit to Peter and suffocates as they leave the planet's atmosphere but not before telling him of how lucky he was to have been his dad.

 Why it’s Great: It is always satisfying when a corrupt character does the right thing, especially when that thing is sacrificial.
 Yondu spends much of this movie contemplating his life's choices, and this final scene shows that he is willing to give up his life to make up for these choices and die for the man that he raised.
 It is never too late to do the right thing, and the ending sets up his actions to make them both necessary and admirable.